 Not matching search intent will be a major mistake.

 You wouldn’t want to try ranking a sales page when searchers are looking for something educational.

 So take note of the content nature for each SERP.

 From there, you can get a pretty good idea of search intent for any particular term.
 And once you have that, you can match it with your own content.

 How In-Depth Is the Competitors’ Content?

 This is the time to run an in-depth audit of your competition.

 Another factor that ties into the search intent is the depth of each article.

-If each of the top ten articles is only a landing page, your chances of getting a definitive mega-article ranked probably aren’t the greatest.
+If each of the top 10 pages are sales landing pages, your chances of getting a definitive mega-article ranked probably aren’t the greatest.

 Gaps & Opportunities